3D Globe

 Distillery (Actual Screenshot)

-From all the steps, needed to change the ripe plums into the “Slivovitz” – gentle picking of plums, their washing, crushing, fermentation, distillation and distillate aging – the distillation is probably the most famous of them all.
+From all the steps, needed to change the ripe plums into the “Slivovitz” – gentle picking of plums, their washing, crushing, fermentation, distillation and distillate aging – the distillation is probably the most famous one.

-In fact, it is a separation of desired alcohol and other fermentation substances from the unwanted remains with higher boiling point, and is carried out in a device quite surprisingly called distillery.
+It is, in fact, a separation of desired alcohol and other fermentation substances from the unwanted remains with higher boiling point, and is carried out in a device quite surprisingly called distillery.
 It contains a heat source, heated container with input fermented plume wash, water condenser/heat exchanger and a final distilate‑receiving flask.

 The 3D scene depicts the distillation phase of the Plum Brandy production process and the complicated – yet in its own way beautiful – machine, used to perform the job.